codr4life/snabl/README.md

 ```

 #### Reference Counting
-Snabl uses reference counting instead of garbage collection, which often means more predictable performance and resource usage.
+Snabl uses reference counting instead of garbage collection, which means more predictable performance and resource usage.

 ```
 ```